School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 • Accommodation with the host family, full board (lunch box on school days)

-• Orientation on arrival
+• Orientation before departure and on arrival

 • Medical insurance